Sly1024/soko-dotnet/README.md

 So I decided to do something about it.
 I implemented a hash table that stores my `HashState` (terrible name, I know) structs in an array, so there's no overhead for each entry.
 It uses the already present `zHash` as hash code and indexes the array with it.
-For collision resolution I use [quadratic probing with alternating signs](https://en.wikipedia.org/wiki/Quadratic_probing), which should make sure the entries are not clustered together and with the extra condition that the size of the table is a prime congruent to 3 modulo 4 it is guaranteed that it will find an empty slot.
+For collision resolution I tried [quadratic probing with alternating signs](https://en.wikipedia.org/wiki/Quadratic_probing), but it is actually slower than linear probing.
+It allows for a higher load factor while maintaining the speed, but I'm using linear probing for now.

+I also tried [Hopscotch hashing](https://en.wikipedia.org/wiki/Hopscotch_hashing), which keeps its performance with very high load factors, but again, it is not much improvement, just complicates the code a lot.

 I limited the load factor to 75% to keep the performance up, and it grows by a factor of 1.75 when more items are added.